latex3/xpdftex/README.md

 ## Usage

 ```
-luatex -ini pdflatexlua.ini
+luatex -ini xpdflatex.ini
 ```

-should make a `pdflatexlua.fmt` format and
+should make a `xpdflatex.fmt` format and

 ```
-luatex \&pdflatexlua test-latin-latin1.tex
+luatex \&xpdflatex test-latin-latin1.tex
 ```

 should process an example document.